bootstrap-vue/bootstrap-vue/docs/components/table/README.md

 [Class and Style Bindings](https://vuejs.org/v2/guide/class-and-style.html#Binding-Inline-Styles) in the Vue.js guide.

+Any additional properties added to the field objects will be left intact - so you can access them via the named scoped slots for custom data, header, and footer rendering.

 ### `items` Prop
 `items` are real table data record objects in array format.
 Example format: